 For now, families sometimes have questions about the following and more which are covered in our FAQ:

 - Recommendations for 10th graders and their families

 - Testing Context and Next Steps (fall 2023)

 - How the college process works at Seattle Academy

 - Advanced Placement (why or why not?)

-This document has additional ideas gained from our many years’ experience working with upper school students.
+This Pre-College Advising Suggestions document has additional ideas gained from our many years’ experience working with upper school students.

 Beyond these resources, know that we will answer questions in time but also don’t hesitate to email College Advising if you don’t find the answers to questions you have in the FAQ.
-One of our team members is dedicated to answering general 10th grade college-related questions.
 While it is practically, emotionally and strategically wise for students to continue to focus during 10th grade on one’s broader Seattle Academy life, our office will ensure you get your questions answered.